melvinram/jwt-auth/README.md

 ### Login

-`POST /auth/new` - Generates JWT and returns in the response.
-The JWT generated is stored in-memory in the React app.
+`POST /auth_tokens` - Generates JWT and returns in the response.
+The JWT generated should be stored in-memory in the React app.
 The JWT token will need to expire as well so it's not valid forever.

 The app will also generate a refresh token and will persist it to the database.
 This refresh token will be sent back as a `HttpOnly` cookie.